 The wet season in the far north of Vietnam goes from April to September.
-Visiting Vietnamese mountains in the far north during the rainy season is something that you should not aim to.
+Visiting Vietnamese mountains in the far north during the rainy season is something that you should not aim for.

 The best time to travel to the far north of Vietnam is the dry season between October and March, but keep in mind that it can be very chilly in December and January.
 Bring warm clothing with you in December and January!

-If you are into outdoor activities, the best time to visit Sapa area for trekking or hiking Fansipan – the highest peak in Vietnam, are September, October, November, March.
+If you are into outdoor activities, the best time to visit Sapa area for trekking or hiking Fansipan (the highest peak in Vietnam) is September, October, November, and March.
 Even April and May can work well for treks in Sapa.

-1.2 NORTH VIETNAM (Hanoi, Halong Bay, Cuc Phuong, Mai Chau & Ninh Binh)
+– Hanoi, Halong Bay, Cuc Phuong, Mai Chau & Ninh Binh

 North Vietnam has two seasons too: a dry but cooler season and a wet but hot season.

-The rainy, hot and humid season in northern Vietnam is between May and October.
+The rainy, hot, and humid season in northern Vietnam is between May and October.
 The wettest months with the possibility of storms and typhoons are July, August, and September.
 Occasionally strong rain can mean no sailing in Halong Bay at all.
-Rainy season means also the low season and lower prices.
+The rainy season means also the low season and lower prices.

 The best time to visit Halong Bay is in the dry season from September to November (autumn) and from March to May (spring) for dry and pleasant weather.

 The best time to visit Ninh Binh is in dry seson from November to March with pleasant daily average temperatures from 20º C to 26º C.

-1.3 CENTRAL VIETNAM (Hoi An, Danang, Hue, Dalat, Quy Nhon & Nha Trang)
+– Hoi An, Danang, Hue, Dalat, Quy Nhon & Nha Trang

 Central Vietnam has probably the most diverse climate in all of Vietnam.
 There are also two seasons: a dry season and a rainy season.
 But there are a lot of differences between the places in the region.